ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

     * contractSigned - Signed contract
     * contractAnnexe - Annexes to the contract

-Confidentiality is set automatically by the CDB for documents, in case of application of the above causes.
+Confidentiality should be applied for documents, in case of application of the above causes.
+It is required to add `confidentialityRationale` with `confidentiality: buyerOnly`.

-Let's add documents to contract and see what `confidentiality` was set by CBD:
+Let's add documents to contract and set `confidentiality` as public, we will see an error:

+.. http:example:: http/tutorial/tender-reporting-contract-conf-docs-as-public.http
+   :code:

+Change `confidentiality` as `buyerOnly` and look what we've got:

+.. http:example:: http/tutorial/tender-reporting-contract-conf-docs-wo-rationale.http
+   :code:

+Let's add `confidentialityRationale`:

 .. http:example:: http/tutorial/tender-reporting-contract-conf-docs.http
    :code: